sohail-c/project1/project1.md

  | Integration and Configuration (IC) | Relies on reusable code and focuses on configuring and integration to the system. |

 ## Scenerios
-These are the senerios that will be matched to the appropriate SLDC.
+These are the scenarios that will be matched to the appropriate SLDC.
 1. **New e- Commerce Site**

     PerfectApparel wants to launch a new e-Commerce site to sell clothes, shoes, and accessories.
 The company wants to provide an online shopping experience that will attract customers to come back to the site.
 For example, customers may select their own colors, create their customized design, and quickly find matching outfits.